lay29-lab/python-for-ai-engineering/01_python_fundamentals/data_structures/README.md

 ## Goal of These Projects
 The goal of these projects was to understand when and why to use different data structures and how data structure choice affects program design.

+## What I struggled with
+When using dictionaries in list I sturggles with accessing the key and values in the dictionary when trying to use a loop.